famiu/feline.nvim/CONTRIBUTING.md

 ## Ways to contribute

-There's a few ways to contribute to Feline, and every contribution is equally welcome.
+There are a few ways to contribute to Feline, and every contribution is equally welcome.
 So don't hesitate or think that your contribution is too small, every contribution counts!
 Here are some of the following ways you can contribute to Feline: